Mat-helper/automation_bash_script/README.md

 and included other features like user creation, sudo privileges for user , clear a cache on server by using cron job, backup script for mongodb by cron.

-Make sure to run the bash script on newly installed os.
+# Make sure to run the bash script on newly installed os.
 Use below command to run the bash script.

       # cd automation_bash_script
       # bash server_config.sh

+After script was completed you can find file "To_developers.tips" which has a details (i.e., username, password , domain name and so on)

+Don't forgot to enable the firewall (i.e., ufw )

 # date 25-07-2022
   1. installation command & apache2 web server configuration - http2, rewrite, header, proxy, ssl, virtualhost